-Whether you are looking for the nearest library or want to find out what congressional district you are in, if you live within the city of Phoenix boundaries, you can find it here.
+Looking for the nearest library or want to find out what congressional district you are in?

 The city of Phoenix provides this data for your personal use as a public resource for general information "as is."
 The maps shown here are for illustration purposes only and are not suitable for site-specific decision making.
 Information found here should not be used for making financial or any other commitments.
 The city of Phoenix provides this information with the understanding that it is not guaranteed to be accurate, correct or complete, and conclusions drawn from such information are the responsibility of the user.
 While every effort has been made to ensure the accuracy, correctness and timeliness of materials presented, the city of Phoenix assumes no responsibility for errors or omissions, even if the city of Phoenix is advised of the possibility of such damage.
 The data may have a number of errors, which may include, but are not limited to, the following types of errors:

 Spatial errors: The areas depicted by these maps are approximate, and are not necessarily accurate to surveying or engineering standards.
 X/Y coordinates may be in error by several feet or more.

 Registration errors: GIS data layers may not overlay each other correctly.

 Currency errors: GIS data layers, databases and documents may not be the most current available.
 All data is subject to constant change.
 Data input lags real-world changes by varying periods of time.

 Completeness errors: Data may be missing or data may be included that does not belong.